Something-Fruity/Something-Fruity.github.io/README.md

 - [ ] Angela is a 35 year old mum.
 She wants the game to keep her son busy.
 - [ ] Jenna is a 5 year old girl.
 She doesn’t want to have to ask mum for help.

+## How to install and run the code using DOCKER:

+1. Clone repository:
+ - git clone git@github.com:Something-Fruity/Something-Fruity.github.io.git
+2. Inside the project folder:
+ - Create image using docker setup files:
+  - Linux/MacOs: sudo docker-compose build --no-cache
+  - Windows: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+ - run images:
+  - Linux/MacOs: sudo docker run -p 5000:5000 something-fruitygithubio_flask-app

-## How to install and run the code:
+## How to install and run the code without DOCKER:

 1. Clone repository:
  - git clone git@github.com:Something-Fruity/Something-Fruity.github.io.git